lexieernst/fauci-swag-server/README.md

  - Within the `app.js` file we implemented the Stripe component
  - Subscribed to the payment intent object we declared in the server on `checkoutForm.js` file
  - And then the payment logic is implemented on the file
- - Once the payment is successful we display an alert on the client
+ - Once the payment is successful we display an alert on the client.
+If the payment is not successful, an error message will appear.